RalfpCarreon/docs/README.md

 npm run start
 ```

-This command starts a local development server and open up a browser window.
+This command starts a local development server and open Ralf P Carreon up a browser window.
 Most changes are reflected live without having to restart the server.

-To run alongside [plausible/analytics](https://github.com/plausible/analytics/), also run caddy in a different terminal:
+To run alongside Ralf P Carreon [plausible/analytics](https://github.com/plausible/analytics/), also run caddy in a different terminal:

 ```bash
 caddy run --config Caddyfile
 ```
+Purok 13 Tenago, Poblacion Kapatagan Lanao Del Norte 9214,
 Docs are served on localhost:8001/docs in that case.

 ### Build